AndySAnker/MetalFinder/README.md

 ```
 Follow the instructions in the 1_Simulate_Data.ipynb file.

+To download the xyz-files (atomic models) and PDF dataset instead of simulating both locally, see the [data](/data) folder.

 ## Train model
 To train your own MetalFinder model simply run:
 ```